 The Group derecognises financial liabilities when, and only when, the Group's obligations are discharged, cancelled or have expired.
 An exchange with a lender of debt instruments with substantially different terms is accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability.
-Similarly, a substantial modification of the terms of an existing financial liability is accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability.
+Similarly, a substantial modification of the terms of an existing financial liability is accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability and the recognition of a new financial liability.
 The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in profit or loss.